bioinf-mcb/metagenome_assembly/README.md

 Use the `setup_cromwell.py` script to download and install it.
     - `python src/setup_cromwell.py --save_path SAVE_PATH`
 ## 2. Run the pipeline!
+### Attention: The pipeline was tested on two samples with 4.3 Gb and 2.7 Gb in 2 parallel jobs, 16 CPU cores and 64 Gb RAM each.
+Time may vary significantly depending on your system and sequencing depth
 ### 1. Quality control and assembly
 This step will perform quality control of your reads with `Kneaddata` and assemble quality-controlled reads into contigs using `MegaHIT`.